 Let that sink in for a minute.

-Customer referrals and reviews help build a sense of social proof - an assurance that other customers have loved and recommend you.
+Customer referrals and reviews help build a sense of social proof, an assurance that other customers have loved and recommended you.

 Customers generally see highly appreciated and reviewed products (and services) as superior.
 This is what makes customer referrals such a strong asset for your business.